gypsyair/gypsyair/README.md

 - 👋 Hi, I’m @gypsyair
 - 👀 I’m interested in ...
-MFlutter, Sppech To Text & Localizations
+Flutter, Sppech To Text & Localizations
 - 🌱 I’m currently learning ...
+Flutter/Dart, AWS
 - 💞️ I’m looking to collaborate on ...
 Mobile Apps to Desktop
 - 📫 How to reach me ... dansiler@symbiotech.net